-NATO rejects Moscow's accusations of allegedly providing "corridor" for Ukrainian drones
+NATO rejects Moscow's accusations that it provides "corridor" for Ukrainian drones

-NATO is not a threat to Russia and has not authorised any drones to enter Russia through its airspace.
+NATO is not a threat to Russia and has not authorised any drones to enter Russia via its airspace.

-Source: General Alexus Grynkewich, Supreme Allied Commander Europe, in a statement reported by a European Pravda correspondent from Brussels
+Source: General Alexus Grynkewich, Supreme Allied Commander Europe, in a statement reported from Brussels by European Pravda's correspondent

 "If we were allowing drones to go through Baltic airspace in order to get to Russia, we wouldn't be shooting them down," Grynkewich said.